Choklitos21/WorldHub-AtlasCrudzaso-Wish/README.md

 ## 💻 Team participation
 - 🐈 __Daniela Quinto Ríos__
-  - I created the "Veiled Code of Faerie" section using interactive flip-cards to present the system rules, symbolizing the Fae world's dual nature (surface vs. truth).
-My key contributions were the implementation of 3D card-flip transformations on hover and several ambient CSS animations (like glow and soft float) to achieve a magical, ethereal feel.
-The content defines seven core laws, including Court Hierarchy and the Law of the Deal, with each list containing at least five detailed rules to establish a robust, yet mystically structured, world logic.
+  - I have developed the **Faerie World System and Logic** section (titled "The Veiled Code of Faerie") by implementing a dynamic and magical visual presentation: instead of simple static lists, I utilized interactive **flip-cards** that rotate in 3D (`transform: rotateY(180deg)`) on hover, symbolizing the two-sided nature of the Fae world (a beautiful facade and a hidden truth).
+Aesthetically, I applied subtle CSS animations such as a **glow effect** on the main title, and **soft floating** animations (`floatText` and `floatCard`) on the introduction and individual cards to evoke an ethereal feel, along with color gradients on the card fronts.
+Finally, I structured the key world rules (like the Law of Belief, Court Hierarchy, and Law of the Deal), ensuring that each concept contains a clear list with at least five well-defined points, resulting in a rule system that is as enigmatic as it is functional.
 - 🐈‍⬛ __Verónica Martínez Cadavid__
   - Lorem
 - ☕ __Diego Morales Montoya__